 Task 1: Determine Store Formats for Existing Stores

 What is the optimal number of store formats?
 How did you arrive at that number?

+The optimal number of store formats is 3.
+See the following analysis result from K-Centroids Diagnostics: